 2005 - The Centennial celebration for the Feast of Lanterns.
 Sydney Stampher serves as the Centennial Queen Topaz.

-2008 - 50 years of the Royal Court are celebrated with all Former Royalty invited to attend.
-This is the first year that all former royalty are invited to be announced on the Pier before the Pageant starts.
+2008 - Fifty years of the Royal Court are celebrated with all former royalty invited to attend.
+This is the first year that all former royalty are invited to be announced on the pier before the Pageant starts.
 Caitlin Greenlee served as Queen Topaz.

 2010 - Due to the closure of Lover’s Point Beach, the Pageant is inside at the Performing Arts Center.
 The Pageant is directed by Dixie Layne and Virginia Coleman.
 Jenna Hively serves as Queen Topaz.

-2016 - Joni Coleman Birch takes over as Pageant Director and changes the script.
-From now on, the Pageant story will evolve and change yearly.
 2017 - The Feast of Lanterns Board of Directors votes to create the Royal Guard.
 Scholar Chang becomes the head of the Royal Guard and mirrors the role of Queen Topaz.
 The Royal Guard will be the knights and the Royal Court are the royalty.
 The Royal Guard represent the animals in the Chinese Zodiac and the elements.
 The Royal Court represent the 12 birthstones for each month of the year.
-Thor Birch, Master Rooster and Elias Yevdash, Master Horse serve on the first Royal Guard.
-Caroline Evans serves a Queen Topaz.
+Thor Birch, Master Rooster, and Elias Yevdash, Master Horse, serve on the first Royal Guard.
+Caroline Evans serves as Queen Topaz.